Low Debt Quality on China Stocks (SHH + SHZ): 5.39% CAGR, +2.96% vs SSE Composite, Extreme Volatility

 The 2014-2015 A-share bull market repeated the pattern.
 The ChiNext and Shanghai markets surged as retail investors opened brokerage accounts at record rates, often using margin.
 At the peak in June 2015, the Shanghai Composite had roughly doubled from its 2014 low.
 The low-debt filter kept the portfolio away from the most leveraged participants but still captured the core of the rally.

-2017 produced -19.2% vs SPY +14.3%, a -33.5% gap.
-2023 produced -14.3% vs SPY +24.6%, a -38.9% gap.
-These weren't crash years.
-They were years where Chinese equities underperformed in an environment of slowing domestic growth, regulatory crackdowns on the tech sector, and property market stress.
-The Piotroski filter couldn't protect against sector-wide earnings deterioration when the macro backdrop shifted.
+These years saw Chinese equities face headwinds from slowing domestic growth, regulatory changes in the tech sector, and property market stress.
+The Piotroski filter selected companies with improving fundamentals, but couldn't fully insulate against sector-wide earnings pressures when the macro backdrop shifted.

-The portfolio returned +33.9% in 2024 vs SPY +14.7%, a +19.2% excess.
-China's partial policy stimulus and expectations of economic stabilization drove a rebound in A-share markets.
-This follows the -14.3% of 2023 and is the strongest recent year in relative terms.
+The portfolio returned +33.6% in 2024 as China's partial policy stimulus and expectations of economic stabilization drove a rebound in A-share markets.
+This follows the -15.1% of 2023 and demonstrates the strategy's ability to capture upside when market conditions improve.

 Backtest Methodology